Skip to main content

 • Timely Transmission of Transition Record -Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care.

+CMS is requesting information about how to develop a patient experience-of-care measure, as well as comments on including a patient-reported outcomes measure that assesses functional outcomes.
+The agency also wants feedback on measures either included in the IPFQRP now or that could be added that would be appropriate for digital data collection.
 The agency is also seeking comment about how to modify reporting in a way that would improve collecting information on health disparities.
 CMS asked specifically for feedback on stratification of quality measure results by dual eligibility, race and ethnicity, improving demographic data collection, and potential creation of a facility equity score synthesizing results across multiple social risk factors.
+CMS will accept public comments on the rule until June 7.